Keith1904/MIE444_fall_2024_group_12/README.md

 radioOperator - Communicates with Bluetooth mnodule.

-recon - Collects sensor data and forwards it to scout and sentry.
+recon - Collects sensor data.

-scout - Performs Monte Carlo localization algorithm and instructs motorSergeant on where to go.
+scout - Performs particle filter localization algorithm.

-pathfinder - Responsible for avoiding obstacles and issuing emergency stops.
+pathfinder - Determines what path to travel in to reach objectives.

 NO PUSHING TO MAIN